 The general vibe of the list will still be models that are more affordable though.

-BEST OUTDOOR BASKETBALL SHOES 2020 – THE LIST
+THE BEST OUTDOOR BASKETBALL SHOES 2020 & RECENT YEARS

 A tennis shoe?
 Yeah, you got that right.
 I really wanted to include this one in the list – I actually have the Air Max Wildcard for several years now and I’ve been pushing every inch of the shoe to its limits ever since.
 I’ve trained, ran, played basketball, boxed, and casually worn THE SAME PAIR for over 2 years now.